 Child Support Modification FAQ

 Child support payments are based on each parent's current income, earning potential, housing situation, and of course the child's specific financial needs.
-But since situations can change at a moment's notice -- such as job loss, or even a promotion -- child support modification is always an option.
+However, situations can change at a moment's notice, including a job loss or even a promotion.
+Child support modification is always an option after your financial situation changes.
 The following are answers to some of the most frequently asked questions regarding the modification of a child support order.

 Q: The existing child support order seems really unfair to me, can I change it?

-Yes, it’s possible to change child support orders.
-A child support modification becomes official via a court order.
-This means for any of the terms to be modified, a judge must approve an agreement or change the original order.
+Yes, it's possible to change child support orders.
+A child support modification becomes official only via a court order.
+This means for any of the terms to be modified, even if both parents are in agreement, a judge must approve an agreement or change the original order.

 Q: How do I change my child support order?